a fee-based online consultation clinic for Obstetrics & Gynecology

 A number of features are shared by all the three trimesters, but each trimester also has signs and symptoms that are specific to it.

-By the end of this trimester, all the major foetal organs will have developed and the foetus begins to look distinctly human.
+By the end of this trimester, all the major foetal organs will have developed and the foetus will begin to look distinctly human.

-• Missed Period: Pregnancy, in most women, is diagnosed when they miss their menstrual period.
+Pregnancy, in most women, is diagnosed when they miss their menstrual period.
 Home pregnancy tests are the most commonly used method for confirmation of pregnancy.
-Since pregnancy is calculated from the first day of the last menstrual period, you are already in your second month by the pregnancy is confirmed.
+Since pregnancy is calculated from the first day of the last menstrual period, you are already in your second month by the time pregnancy is confirmed.

 Pregnancies can also occur without prior regular menses, e.g. in breastfeeding women, in young girls who have not yet got their period and in post-menopausal women.
 Sometimes, implantation bleeding can occur at or around the 21st – 28th day after your last menstrual period.
 This can be mistaken for normal menses.